-To the Directors of The Trust Company (RE Services) Limited, the Responsible Entity of The Bell Financial Trust (formerly known as The Bell Cash Trust)
+To the Directors of The Trust Company (RE Services) Limited, the Responsible Entity of The Bell Financial Trust

-I declare that, to the best of my knowledge and belief, in relation to the audit of The Bell Financial Trust for the year ended 30 June 2021 there have been:
+I declare that, to the best of my knowledge and belief, in relation to the audit of The Bell Financial Trust for the year ended 30 June 2022 there have been:

-- i. no contraventions of the auditor independence requirements as set out in the Corporations Act 2001 in relation to the audit; and - ii. no contraventions of any applicable code of professional conduct in relation to the audit.
+- no contraventions of the auditor independence requirements as set out in the Corporations Act 2001 in relation to the audit; and - ii. no contraventions of any applicable code of professional conduct in relation to the audit.